 The appliance resets to the current Long Term Support (LTS) version.
-For example, if you are using version 6.6 (feature release) or 6.0.6 LTS (maintenance Long Term Support release) and then factory reset, you appliance will reset down to 6.0 LTS and you will have to patch up to your current version.
+For example, if the appliance is running version 6.6 (feature release) or 6.0.6 LTS (maintenance Long Term Support release) and then factory reset, the appliance will reset down to 6.0 LTS and you will have to patch up to your desired version.
 For more information, see Long Term Support (LTS) and Feature Releases.

 To perform a factory reset, connect to the Recovery Kiosk and select the Factory Reset option.
 For more information, see Factory reset from the Recovery Kiosk.

 Once the factory reset is started, you must wait until it finishes (it could take up to 30 minutes to complete).
 When the factory reset is complete, the kiosk will return an Online indicator.

 Once the factory reset is complete:

 - Patch to your desired Safeguard for Privileged Passwords version using the required patching path.